When the King Danced Like Nobody Was Watching — Modern Paraphrase | fresh.bible

 And then the narrator adds one final, heavy line:

 Let that sit for a moment.
 This wasn't just an argument about dancing.
-This was a collision between two completely different value systems.
-Michal saw through the lens of reputation — what will people think? saw it through the lens of relationship — this is between me and God.
+This was a collision between two completely different value systems. saw worship through the lens of reputation — what will people think?
+David saw it through the lens of relationship — this is between me and God.
 She was protecting the image of the crown.
 He was surrendering it.
 And the quiet tragedy is that her contempt for his abandon before God left her life marked by barrenness.